chingu-voyages/v47-tier1-team-06/README.md

 6. You can cancel your task if you don't need it anymore<br>
 7. The task will display on the landing page once complete <br>
 8. You can click on any date to see if there's a task, the cool thing about this is that a dot shows up on the days you have something to do so you don't have to scroll through all the dates to see what task is coming up <br>
-9. You can switch to any month and day to input your task

 # Tech Used/Dependencies #